Remember a time when we could socialise at a distance fewer than two metres?

 This programme is specifically for Black people aged 17-25 in order to redress the imbalances and severe underrepresentation of Black arts producers in the cultural sector.
 We believe it is crucial for the people behind the scenes who are producing artistic experiences to share cultural, social and political contexts with the artists they are working with to instil a sense of safety, legitimacy and belonging for all involved.

 *We define ‘Black’ as people of Black Caribbean, Black African, Afro-Latinx, Afro-Arab and African-American heritage.
-This also includes people of mixed-Black heritage who identify as such.
+This also includes people of mixed-Black heritage.